Topics:

 Here’s why naming files properly matters:

-• SEO: Descriptive file names can help improve your website’s search engine ranking.
+• Search engine optimization (SEO): Descriptive file names can help improve your website’s search engine ranking.

 Back to top